Hands-on Gear Review

 Comfort and Fit

-All the zipper pulls and draw strings are black and in lower light or even with dark sunglasses they can be a pain to find.
+All the zipper pulls and draw strings are black and in lower light or even when wearing dark sunglasses they can be a pain to find.
 As far as useable pack volume goes, the Guide Lite 35 is certainly bigger than the North face Patrol 24 or the Mammut Ride RAS 35 and nearly as big as the BCA Float 32 and the Vario 40.
-Due to the light weight theme there are no waist belt pockets on this pack.
-There are two side pockets that offer some storage options but don't seem very secure.
+Due to the lightweight theme there are no waist belt pockets on this pack.
+There are two side pockets that offer some storage options but they don't seem very secure.
 The Lite 35 does have ski carry and a snowboard carry straps but they are complicated and take time to set up compared with other packs we tested.

 At 5 lbs 3 oz The Snowpulse Lite 35 is by far the lightest pack we tested, being over a pound lighter than the next lightest airbag pack, the BCA Float 32, and two pounds lighter than the similar volume ABS Vario 40.
-The Lite 35 is best for folks whom want the lightest airbag pack the can get and are not that hard on their gear.
+The Lite 35 is best for folks who want the lightest airbag pack they can get and are not that hard on their gear.
 The Lite 35 achieves some of its weight savings from reduced features but also from using lighter weight materials that we thought substantially decreased durability.

 — Ian Nicholson

 Compare this product side-by-side to top competitors >

 Get More OutdoorGearLab